zehrakorkusuz/zehrakorkusuz/README.md

 🔍As part of my MSc thesis, I am developing unsupervised, generator-agnostic algorithms for detecting generated or altered media by extracting high-level semantic features, contributing to an EU-funded multimedia forensics project. 🕵️‍♂🇪🇺

-🧠 Exploring neuroscience, particularly system neuroscience, with curiosity and a desire to exploit multi-modal fusion techniques in AI such as contrastive learning 🔬
+💡 Interested in Medical AI and NeuroAI applications, leveraging multi-modal fusion techniques like contrastive learning to advance system-level insights in healthcare and neuroscience.🧠

 🌿 I like to think and try new ideas. & When away from the computer, I enjoy literature📚, ice skating❄️, and spending time outdoors.